UbiPLab/DecPark/Readme.md

 - Use web3j implements contract interaction.
 - Package com mainly implements anonymous authentication.
 - Package TestDecPark implements the drivers' queries and verification.
+-Package application implements the DecPark app on the android studio.